On Hypercomplex Networks: Introduction

 It has been shown (e.g.~\cite{kim2008complex,costa2018complex}) that degree heterogeneity is not enough to characterize a complex network, in the sense that it is possible to have full regular networks that nevertheless exhibit intricate topology.
 An example of such network is depicted in Figure~\ref{fig:complexisregular}.

 Thus, the adjective \emph{complex} would in fact require heterogeneity of every possible topological measurement, or, at least, more than just degree distribution.

-This more comprehensive way to understand complex network has many important implications, of which we highlight the following two: (i) how to measure the complexity in a broader sense? (i) what would be the most complex networks that can be obtained?
+This more comprehensive way to understand complex network has many important implications, of which we highlight the following two: (i) how to measure the complexity in a broader sense? (ii) what would be the most complex networks that can be obtained?

 Our main goal in this work is to investigate these questions.
-For that, we propose a complexity index that corresponds to the average of the variation coefficients of several measurements.
-Then, we propose two approaches to try obtaining maximum complexity networks: (i) gradient descent; and (ii) gradient descent with simulated annealing.
+For that, we propose a complexity index that corresponds to the average of the standard deviation of several measurements with a proper correction incorporating the measurements in a comparative manner.
+Then, we propose a algorithm to maximize the complexity index of a graph having flexible parameters allowing a range possibilities of networks with high complexity.